How to Easily Teach Yourself a New Language

 You don’t need to know what they’re saying.
 You only need exposure.
 It may seem too easy, but as you focus on your target language, you’ll grow familiar with it.
 And it will begin to sound less like random noise and more like a language.
 Then when you start your language lessons, you’ll already have some familiarity with it.

 The more consistent you are with your studies, the easier it will be.
-Using information stored in your brain can be tedious at first.
+Using the information stored in your brain can be tedious at first.
 The more you use it, however, the easier it becomes.
 By setting a regular time every day to study, you’ll acclimate to a routine.
 And this will allow you to slip comfortably into regular study.
+Learning a new language takes time, but it’s worth it.

 If you want your language lessons to feel effortless, then you need the right mindset.
 Your mind can work with you or against you.
 Whether you’re enthusiastic about learning a new language or dreading it, remember that you ultimately control your experience.